Gus303/HTML-and-CCSS-basics/README.md

-# HTML-and-CCSS-basics
+# HTML & CSS Basic Project

+This is a simple HTML with CSS project to demonstrate basic functionality.

+## Inspiration

-Basic codes in HTML and CSS based on Gustavo Guanabara classes
+This code is beased on the Gustavo Guanabara courses.

+## License

+This project is licensed under the MIT License.